Limestone Formations and the Geological Map of Bermuda

 While the youngest of Bermuda’s formations can be readily distinguished from the oldest, it is often difficult to distinguish formations that are closer in age.
 This is why tracing of the palaeosols, which separate the formations, was fundamental to the mapping project.
 Technically, this is known as an allostratigraphic approach to mapping.

-Bermuda’s limestones all started out the same – as deposits of loose, mostly wind-blown, carbonate sand.
+Bermuda’s limestones all started out the same – as deposits of loose, mostly wind-blown, carbonate sediment.
 Over time, the ageing process, known as diagenesis, gradually altered their chemical and physical characteristics.
 The youngest formations, having undergone the least amount of alteration, resemble weakly consolidated beach sand.
 While in the oldest formations the corroded remnants of sand grains are difficult to distinguish and are fused together by cement.

 The principal agent of diagenetic change that has acted on Bermuda’s limestones is rain water.
 As it penetrates, or percolates, through the surface-soil this water becomes weakly acidic.
 Carbonate sand grains comprising the skeletal remains of marine organisms composed of unstable of High-Mg (Magnesium) calcite and Aragonite are altered or dissolved.
 The calcium carbonate is then re-deposited, or precipitated, in the pores of the limestone as stable Low-Mg calcite cement.

 On Bermuda, the youngest and therefore least altered and least cemented limestones belong to the Southampton Formation.
 Older limestones of the Rocky Bay and Belmont Formations are better cemented but still retain a primary granular texture, similar to beach sand (Figure 5b).
-Increasingly, in the Upper and Lower members of the Town Hill Formation (Figure 5c) and then the Walsingham Fomation (Figure 5d), the grains become corroded and more tightly cemented with age.
+Increasingly, in the Upper and Lower members of the Town Hill Formation (Figure 5c) and then the Walsingham Fomation (Figure 5d), the grains become corroded and more tightly cemented.

 Land, Mackenzie and Gould (LA2) proposed a system of classifying Bermuda limestones in five diagenetic grades, I to V, based on changes in relative proportions of the following: 1.
 High-Mg Calcite, 2.
 Aragonite, 3.
 Porosity and 4.
 Low-Mg calcite cement.
 They present a chart showing how the last of these, namely calcite cement, increases over time primarily at the expense of unstable aragonite and pore space, resulting in an increase in limestone density.
 At one extreme is the weakly cemented, or friable, Southampton Formation and at the other is the “tenaciously indurated” Walsingham Formation.